Three of Cups

 The card shows the Three Graces.

-They are shown under water, as water is representative of emotion.
-A celebration is a social gathering but more importantly it is a focus of positive emotion.
+They are shown underwater, as water is representative of emotion.
+A celebration is a social gathering, but more importantly it is a focus of positive emotion.

 Reversed